arifalishaik/google-cpp/README.md

 # I have been practising C++.
-All these programs are exercises adviced on Google's CPP classes
+All these programs are exercises adviced from Google's CPP classes